 Where to look?

-In case if you don’t know where to look for, starting with the colleges would be a good start. there number of colleges that offer a full-ride scholarship
+In case you don’t know where to look for, starting with the colleges would be a good start.
+There number of colleges that offer a full-ride scholarship

 University of Chicago (Chicago, Illinois)